 Hillary Clinton Award | 02/05/2018

-In 2014, the Islamic State attacked Nadia’s village in Iraq’s Sinjar region.
+In 2014, the Islamic State attacked Nadia Murad’s village in Iraq’s Sinjar region.
 That day, she witnessed the murders of her mother and brothers at the hands of the Islamic State, which considers the Yazidis to be ‘infidels.’
-Nadia, was kidnapped and enslaved as a sex slave to members of the Islamic State.
+Murad, was kidnapped and enslaved as a sex slave to members of the Islamic State.
 That year, around 7,000 Yazidi women and girls were abducted by the Islamic State.

-Since then, Nadia has testified about her experiences to the United Nations Security Council.
+Since then, Murad has testified about her experiences to the United Nations Security Council.
 She uses her platform to urge the international community to respond to the plight of the Yazidis and other ethno-religious minorities in Iraq.
-London-based human rights attorney Amal Clooney has taken on Nadia’s case in pressuring the United Nations to investigate the crimes committed against the Yazidis by the Islamic State.
+London-based human rights attorney Amal Clooney has taken on Murad’s case in pressuring the United Nations to investigate the crimes committed against the Yazidis by the Islamic State.

-Now a Nobel Peace Prize nominee and the first UN Goodwill Ambassador for the Dignity of Survivors of Human Trafficking, Nadia is a powerful voice for justice for the Yazidis.
+Now a Nobel Peace Prize nominee and the first UN Goodwill Ambassador for the Dignity of Survivors of Human Trafficking, Murad is a powerful voice for justice for the Yazidis.